-While nationally led coalitions should provide leadership for strategic and long-term media sector goals, donors will also need to foster opportunities for coordination at the country level.
-This often becomes most clear when independent media is targeted by repressive governments, or when media reforms are introduced.
+Coordination efforts would be aided considerably by improving the data available on media sector funding, an issue participants agreed to raise at the OECD. most clear when independent media is targeted by repressive governments, or when media reforms are introduced.
 Efforts to coordinate media support should ideally take advantage of existing modalities and platforms for coordinating governance support.
 Countries such as Ethiopia, Afghanistan, and Rwanda, for instance, already have well-established mechanisms for donor coordination.
-In countries with less clear paths, a joint diagnostic process, supported collectively or through a chosen convening body, could provide the basis for future coordination, including through a "division of labor" or sector-wide approach to funding.
+In countries with less clear paths, a joint diagnostic process, supported collectively or through a chosen convening body, could provide the basis for future coordination, including through a "division of labor" or sectorwide approach to funding.